 Because HWG is a mini non-profit business, Sue Leth cannot run her grant money through HWG because commingling grant and HWG funds is not legally permitted.

 It is hoped we’ll feature future presenters and activities as we have in the past to entice HWG members to attend our chapter meetings.
-Members will be surveyed so can learn what would motivate members to attend chapter meetings.
+Members will be surveyed so we can learn what would motivate members to attend chapter meetings.

 Chapter meeting—Gina Grissom, Becky Jackson, and Robert Paterson joined us.
 Marilyn Richardson presented a writing prompt where she separately displayed four glass objects: hourglass, spectacles on black/white, wineglass and crystal firtree.
 The attending members wrote down what ideas occurred to them with each item.
 Then for 15 minutes we were asked to generate a sketch using one item or combining all four.
 Each member shared their sketches where we discovered fictional, nonfictional, and poetic accounts.